 What happens next?

-We will then contact a nominated local funeral director to make the arrangements.
+Brent uses its own funeral service to make the arrangements on behalf of the deceased.
 We will only provide cremation or a simple burial in a common grave if specified by religious beliefs or express written wishes of the deceased.
-We will not pay for the cost of hearse, flowers or a grave marking.
+We will not pay for the cost of hearse, flowers or a grave marking..

 The cremated remains of the deceased will be scattered in the gardens of remembrance unless other specific instructions are found amongst the deceased possessions or in a will.
 Any costs associated with specific instructions must however first be met either through the deceased's estate or by family members or friends.
 Where a family member wishes to retain the remains then they must be collected from the crematorium.